nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

      Expected: Entries in the x field with data that fully matches with yyy will be shown.

-  8. Test case: `filter xxx/KEYWORD...` (where aaa is any valid prefix, xxx is any keyword, ... refers to multiple aaa/xxx) \\
+  8. Test case: `filter xxx/KEYWORD...` (where aaa is any valid prefix, xxx is any keyword, ... refers to multiple `aaa/xxx`) \\

-     Expected: Entries that matches with at least one fields of aaa will be shown.
+     Expected: Entries that match with at least one fields of aaa will be shown.

   9. Test case: `filter INVALID_PREFIX/KEYWORD` \\

-     Expected: Error message shows `Invalid command format!` followed by the `find` command format and example.
+     Expected: Error message shows `Invalid command format!` followed by the `filter` command format and example.

 ### Showing a student entry

 1. Showing a student entry while all students are being shown

-   1. Prerequisites:  Prerequisites: List all students using the `list` command.
+   1. Prerequisites: List all students using the `list` command.
 At least 1 student in the list.

    2. Test case: `show 1` \\
       Expected: Student entry at position 1 shows up in the `ResultPersonListPanel` on the bottom right of the window.
 Details shown includes all non-empty fields and the full (non-truncated) remark if any.